tzuhanchang/VyPER/configs/README.md

 Path where the training state is loaded and continuing training.

-Set to `null` to not load any checkpoints, start a new training.
+Set to `null` not loading any checkpoints, and start a new training.

 ## device